Matched Metrics to the Binary Asymmetric Channels: Colored posets and a necessary and sufficient condition for the channel to be metrizable

-\begin{remark} When $\mathcal{G}(W)$ is cycle-reverter we have the following algorithm to obtain a metric $d$ matching to the channel $W: \mathcal{X}\rightarrow\mathcal{X}$. \begin{enumerate} \item Consider the colored poset in $P=\mathcal{X}^{(2)}$ whose partial order is induced by $\mathcal{G}_1(W)$ and the colouring is given by the connected components of $\mathcal{G}_0(W)$. \item Construct a height function $h$ for $P$ as in the proof of Proposition \ref{PropExistenceHD} (see also Remark \ref{RemarkHDisConstructive}) for which every monochromatic set is horizontal. \item Let $N$ be the maximum value of $h$.
-A metric is given by \end{enumerate} \end{remark}
+\begin{remark} When $\mathcal{G}(W)$ is cycle-reverter we have the following algorithm to obtain a metric $d$ matching to the channel $W: \mathcal{X}\rightarrow\mathcal{X}$. \begin{enumerate} \item Consider the colored poset in $P=\mathcal{X}^{(2)}$ whose partial order is induced by $\mathcal{G}_1(W)$ and the coloring is given by the connected components of $\mathcal{G}_0(W)$. \item Construct a height function $h$ for $P$ as in the proof of Proposition \ref{PropExistenceHD} (see also Remark \ref{RemarkHDisConstructive}) for which every monochromatic set is horizontal. \item Let $m$ be the maximum value of $h$.
+By Proposition \ref{PropMetricFromh}, a metric matched to $W$ is given by \end{enumerate} \end{remark}